krishna-sharmaa/PodPit/readme.md

 ## Ongoing Features

-PodNews is continually evolving to provide users with new functionalities and enhancements.
+PodPit is continually evolving to provide users with new functionalities and enhancements.
 Below are some ongoing features and improvements planned for future releases:

 1. **Enhanced Topic Analysis:**